If you are interested in finding out more about the surrounding areas, you may also enjoy our guide to Suffolk’s Towns and Villages.

 Those wanting to take to the sea try the Coastal Voyager.
 Offering 1/2 hour blasts around Sole bay, dog friendly river trips, 3 hour Seal and wind farm trips, Coastal Cruises or 1/2 or 1 hour drive of your life in which you take control of the boat under the instruction of the skipper.

-In Southwold’s town centre there’s a great selection of interesting and independent shops, selling antiques, crafts and gifts, as well as a variety of art galleries, boutiques and jewellers.
+In Southwold’s town centre there’s a great selection of interesting and independent shops, selling antiques, crafts and gifts, as well as a variety of boutiques, jewellers, and art galleries.
+Click here to read more about art exhibitions in Suffolk.

 A firm favourite with the children (and the adults if we’re honest) is the fantastic Beaches and Cream, a few minutes walk from the seafront.
 Offering something a little different to your average sweet shop.
 They specialise in Ice Creams, Ice Cream Milkshakes, sweets, snacks and drinks from around the world, including America, Australia, New Zealand, Japan, Thailand and many more, featuring brands such as Reeses, Mountain Dew, Twinkies, Nerds and more.
 They also have a wide range of souvenirs and beautiful gifts and beach items, and they even sell their goodies online!